Membership Basics

 After selecting a plan, families can browse classes and enroll any learner on their account using their membership credits.

-Class prices are displayed in credits when browsing classes, and credits are automatically applied toward enrollment at checkout.
-Credits may be deducted all at once for one-time or upfront enrollments, or every Sunday for weekly classes.
+Class prices are displayed in credits when families browse classes, and credits are automatically applied toward enrollment at checkout.
+Credits may be deducted all at once for one-time classes or upfront enrollments, or every Sunday for weekly classes.

-If a family’s available credits don’t cover the full number of credits required, they can purchase additional credits or pay the remaining balance with their saved payment method.
+If a family’s available credits do not cover the full amount at checkout, they can purchase additional credits, or any remaining balance will be charged to their saved payment method.

 Outschool provides teachers with tools to help families get started with a membership and explore their classes.
 By offering both referral codes and class coupons, you can support families at every stage of their learning journey.